 The majority of the information that we have about you is the information you provide to us yourself.
 However sometimes we also get information about you from other sources.

-Under our AML obligations, we are required to carry out due diligence checks that confirm information about you.
+As part of our legal obligations, including those concerning AML and CFT, we are required to carry out due diligence checks with established identity verification service providers that confirm your identity, including your age.
 In some circumstances we may also need to verify your source of wealth.
 We work with reputable external companies who work with the gaming industry to carry out these checks and they provide a report which contains information about you and your background.
 In addition to this, we also carry out our own searches for information available to us from open sources, such as social media and public registers.

 In some circumstances, payment service providers may supply us with a small amount of personal information when they carry out a transaction for you so that we can connect transactions to you as a player.